 Ridge House

-Tucked between an open field and the forest’s edge, Ridge House straddles a gentle gradient, offering a deeply contextual response to topography that sublimates the architecture to the land.
+Tucked between an open field and the forest’s edge, Ridge House straddles a gentle gradient, offering a deeply contextual response to topography that dissolves the architecture into the land.

 Project